pjferg/R_perf_mgmt/Preparation/Preparation.md

 are freely available online.
-This installation process is straight forward and there is lots of trouble-shooting advice and guidance online if you run into any problems (feel free to email me if you have any issues that you can’t solve after a few Google searches).
+This installation process is straight forward and there is lots of trouble-shooting advice and guidance online if you run into any problems (feel free to email me if you have any issues that you can't solve after a few Google searches).

 To install R, go to <https://cloud.r-project.org/> Follow the prompts and be sure to install the latest version.